AVEVA/AVEVA-Samples/Basic/Angular/readme.rst

                     body : JSON.stringify(wave).toString()
                 });

--  Returns the QiType object in a json format
+-  Returns the QiType object in JSON format
--  If a type with the same Id exists, url path of the existing Qi type is returned
+-  If a type with the same Id apready exists, the URL path of the existing Qi type is returned.
--  QiType object is passed in json format
+-  The QiType object is passed in JSON format.

 Create a QiStream
 -----------------

 An ordered series of events is stored in a QiStream.
-All you have to do is create a local QiStream instance, give it an id, assign it a type, and submit it to the Qi service.
+To create a local QiStream instance, you provide an ID, assign a type, and submit it to the Qi service.
 You may optionally assign a QiStreamBehavior to the stream.
 The value of the ``TypeId`` property is the value of the QiType ``Id`` property.